threefoldtech/info_grid/labs/docs/documentation/tfconnect_toc/tfconnect_identity.md

 ---
-title: "Verification"
+title: "Identity"
 sidebar_position: 74
 ---

-# ThreeFold Connect Verification
+# ThreeFold Connect Identity

 The verification process in ThreeFold Connect ensures the security and authenticity of user accounts through a comprehensive identity verification system integrated directly into the app.
 This includes email verification, phone verification, and Know Your Customer (KYC) procedures as part of the wallet onboarding process.